A record year. An exciting future.

 The launch of Jurassic World Evolution in June 2018, combined with the ongoing performance of all three titles, Jurassic World Evolution, Planet Coaster and Elite Dangerous, propelled the Company to a record financial performance for the year ended 31 May 2019.
 Revenue increased by over 160% to £89.7 million (FY18: £34.2 million) and operating profit grew by nearly 600% to £19.4 million (FY18: £2.8 million).
 Cash balances increased by £11.2 million during the year to £35.3 million (FY18: £24.1 million) reflecting the strong trading performance.

 Creating and managing franchises

-In order to maximise the return on our core skills and assets we target game genres on PC and Console platforms where we believe we can both i) deliver high-quality, differentiated offerings using established expertise and intellectual property, and ii) have a strong chance of successful market entry, based on past experience or knowledge of that sector.
+In order to maximise the return on our core skills and assets we target game genres where we believe we can deliver both high-quality, differentiated offerings using established expertise and intellectual property, and have a strong chance of successful market entry, as we believe that sector is underserved by the existing offerings, based on past experience or knowledge of that sector.